If associated to the IGC, create a task in the IGC Agendo clearly stating your goal, as well as a brief description of your case.

 We track the persons/hour allocated for every project.

-Priority will be given to projects for which there is funding directly associated to the Bioinformatics Unit, namely through time officially allocated to members of the unit.
+Priority will be given to projects for which there is funding directly associated to the Bioinformatics facility, namely through time officially allocated to members of the facility.

-The Bioinformatics Unit does not require or request co-authorship on studies using data generated solely by using off-the-shelf software by our facilities.
-However, in cases where significant intellectual contributions are made by unit members, co-authorship follows commonly-accepted scientific practice.
-Particularly in longer, more complex collaborations, this issue should be previously discussed with the head of the unit.
+The Bioinformatics facility does not require or request co-authorship on studies using data generated solely by using off-the-shelf software by our facilities.
+However, in cases where significant intellectual contributions are made by facility members, co-authorship follows commonly-accepted scientific practice.
+Particularly in longer, more complex collaborations, this issue should be previously discussed with the head of the facility.

-We do require acknowledgement of work performed by the unit in peer-reviewed publications by a direct statement in the acknowledgement section (e.g. “The authors would like to thank [Name(s) of Consultant(s)] of the Bioinformatics Unit of the Instituto Gulbenkian de Ciência for assistance with [services performed].”) or in another appropriate section by stating that “[Service] was provided by the Bioinformatics Unit of Instituto Gulbenkian de Ciência.”
+We do require acknowledgement of work performed by the facility in peer-reviewed publications by a direct statement in the acknowledgement section (e.g. “The authors would like to thank [Name(s) of Consultant(s)] of the Bioinformatics facility of the Instituto Gulbenkian de Ciência for assistance with [services performed].”) or in another appropriate section by stating that “[Service] was provided by the Bioinformatics facility of Instituto Gulbenkian de Ciência.”